parthyadav3105/csfreshers/README.md

 ### Open Source Contributions
 This the most beautiful part of whole developer community.
 Open source is the fuel that runs our world.
 Start contributing to open source.
+Ways you can contribute to a opensource projects -
+1. Report a bug to the project’s issue tracker
+2. Submit suggestions for features
+3. Answer a question publicly as a to help new people
+4. Blog and tweet about it
+5. Attend or volunteer its meetup
+6. Verify and document bugs
+7. Write an example for the documentation
+8. Contribute through Code
+This is [blog](https://blog.newrelic.com/engineering/open-source_gettingstarted/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+NewRelic+%28New+Relic+Blog%29) by Andy Lester.

 ### Internships
 Please do not waste your vacations.
 Apply for internships of your interest when their applications open.